DaneWeber/presentations/Post-incidentReviews/Post-incidentReviews.md

 Blame also short-circuits the investigation.
 If Cloudflare blamed the engineer for the highly-backtracking regex, they might have ended without any further actions than "don't write bad regex."

+## PIR Format

+**Open:** review purpose of the Post-Incident Review.

+**Data:** construct and inspect the timeline of events.

+**Insights:** identify the contributing factors.

+**Decide:** change the human/machine system for the better.

+**Close:** reflect on the Post-Incident Review.

+### Open

+- The purpose is to inspect, learn, and adapt.
+- Outcomes should be the changes to be made.
+- Reminder against blaming.

+### Data

+- Review the timeline of events.
+- Add important events.
+- Ask about events for understanding.

+### Insights

+- What factors contributed to the incident occuring?
+- What factors contributed to the time it took to discover the incident?
+- What factors contributed to the time it took to remedy the incident?
+- Explore both the triggers and the pre-conditions within these factors.

+## Decide

+- How can we know more quickly? (incident detection)
+- How do we recover more quickly? (incident response and resolution)
+- What did we learn about our system as a whole? (people, process, and technology)
+- How can we improve?

+## Close

+- Was this Post-Incident Review (PIR) effective?
+- How can future PIRs be more effective?